 In brief, this is a little bit about Anne Frank.
 She was a German Jewish girl who wrote a diary, in the Dutch language, which was posthumously published in 1947: Diary of a Young Girl.
 It became a symbol of Jewish suffering during World War II.
 With her family she fled Germany to escape Nazi persecution.
 They went to Amsterdam where this 13-year-old girl was forced to go into hiding in a warehouse attic (secret annex) containing concealed rooms in 1942 as the country was under German occupation.
-The family shared the secret hiding place with three cats for 25 months until betrayed by informers.
+The family shared the secret hiding place with three cats for 25 months until betrayed by an informer.

 The hiding place was behind a bookcase in the building were Anne’s father worked.
 They were arrested by the Gestapo in August 1944.
 There were transported to a concentration camp.
 In November 1944 Anne and her sister, Margot, were transferred from Auschwitz to Bergen-Belsen where they died a few months later probably of typhus.